Old Port Montreal’s Best Restaurants and Attractions

 5. Most Exciting Festivals

-The Old Port hosts a myriad of amazing festivals throughout the year.
-Some celebrate winter and encourage people to go outside into the cold and enjoy a fun time in their snow suits.
-Their summertime festivals are the perfect way to enjoy a sunset and let the evening roll on into the night.
+The Old Port hosts a variety of incredible festivals year-round.
+Winter celebrations invite people to embrace the cold and have fun in their snow suits, while summer festivals offer the perfect opportunity to enjoy sunsets and let the evening seamlessly transition into a lively night.

 Igloofest